AltoAuto/hvac-fan-gait-study/README.md

 * Integrate real sensor data (pressure, power, airflow).
 * Add simple control loop visualization (mode-switch logic).
 * Build low-cost prototype with a PWM PC fan + smart plug + phone anemometer.
 ---
+Note: The data used here are synthetic and meant for demonstration only.
+The trends are physically accurate, but not calibrated to any real fan.
+---

 ## Author